 Equipment and Software

-Equipment and software purchased with University-wide research funds are the property of the University of California.
-As such they must be inventoried and managed by the division's business/systems office in the same manner as equipment and software purchased with library/campus funds.
-In addition, an inventory list of such equipment and software shall be sent to the University-wide LAUC R&PD Committee, and, as appropriate, be made available to other LAUC members for their use.
+Equipment and software purchased with Statewide research funds are the property of the University of California.
+As such, they must be inventoried and managed by the division's business/systems office in the same manner as equipment and software purchased with library/campus funds.
+In addition, an inventory list of such equipment and software shall be sent to the Statewide LAUC R&PD Committee, and, as appropriate, be made available to other LAUC members for their use.
 Applicants are encouraged to investigate available equipment on campus before requesting the purchase of new equipment.

 Insofar as possible, applicants are expected to include and anticipate increases in costs that might take place in the year in which the grant is awarded.
 If additional funds for unforeseeable expenses are required after the initial grant has been awarded, a revised proposal with a copy of the original grant must be submitted as part of the regular funding cycle.
 Additional funding is contingent upon funds remaining after initial grants have been approved.

-Funds for Research Grants that are not expended within two fiscal years from July 1 following the award date will revert to the Office of the President unless an extension of the project has been granted by the Chair of the LAUC R&PD Committee.
-The Chair may grant one-year extensions upon consultation with the representative to the Committee from the recipient's campus as long as no additional funds are required.
-Requests for extension with additional funds must be submitted to the Committee as part of the regular funding cycle; a copy of approved extensions will be sent to UCOP.
+Funds for Research Grants that are not expended within two fiscal years from July 1 following the award date will revert to UCOP unless an extension of the project has been granted by the Chair of the LAUC R&PD Committee.
+The Chair may grant one-year extensions upon consultation with the applicant's divisional representative to the Committee, as long as no additional funds are required (see the previous section for information on requesting additional/new funds).
+A copy of approved extensions will be sent to UCOP.